 How to Trade the Wave

-- At Bullish Bears, we don’t just take any trade; we take high probability trades.
-And a high probability bullish Wolfe wave trade is one with a prior bearish trend.
-Thus, look to have a clear bearish or bullish trend before trading the this formation.
-Assuming you identify the wave correctly, the fifth wave’s beginning is where you enter into a long or short position.
-You take profit at the point where line one and four ends.
+At Bullish Bears, we don’t just take any trade; we take high-probability trades.
+A high probability bullish Wolfe wave trade is one with a prior bearish trend.
+Thus, consider a clear bearish or bullish trend before trading this formation.
+Assuming you identify the wave correctly, the fifth wave begins when you enter a long or short position.
+You take profit at the point where lines one and four end.

 Trading the Bearish Wolfe Wave